China's bird flu outbreak cost $6.5 billion

 There was no evidence of sustained spread among people and "most cases probably resulted from infected poultry or perhaps contamination related to live poultry markets," Fukuda said.

-China's government had spent 600 mln RMB or $97 million to support healthy development of the poultry industry, Li said.
+China's government had spent 600 million RMB or $97 million to support healthy development of the poultry industry, Li said.

 "In view of the present situation, H7N9 is preventable and controllable.
 There has been no qualitative change in the epidemic.
 Cases are sporadic and there has been no genetic mutation (of the virus)," she said.